 Suggestions for Teaching Youth

-Read with your teen the section about repentance in For the Strength of Youth.
+Read with your teens the section about repentance in For the Strength of Youth.
 Discuss the blessings we can receive through the Atonement and how repentance makes these possible.

 You could also share your testimony of repentance and the Atonement and what they mean in your life.
 You may also want to ask your teens to share their testimony of repentance with you.
 And as appropriate, you could invite teenage children to help younger brothers and sisters with the activity described below.